cBridges851/Christmas-2020-Parameters/README.md

 I wanted to create virtual Christmas cards for friends, so I used the general version I had made (https://github.com/cBridges851/Christmas-2020) and made some adjustments so I could put the person's name in the URL and this would be outputted instead of the word "everyone".

 ## Tech/Framework
 This uses A-Frame, a framework that is used to create web VR scenes.
 This was created inside a HTML file.
-This project also uses JavaScript find the name in the URL and output it on the banner to replace the word "everyone".
+This project also uses JavaScript to find the name in the URL and output it on the banner to replace the word "everyone".

 ## Installation
 - This project is really easy to install if you wish to do so: